theorwa/final-submission-dropbear-U/README.md

 netstat -tulpn
 ```

-In order to open a specific new TCP port you should use the python script 'client.py' with the following command:
+To open a specific new TCP port you should use the python script 'client.py' with the following command:

 ```bash
 python3 client.py